CloudCannon/edition-jekyll-template/index.md

 ## What is a Bitcoin ATM?

-BitcoinVN Bitcoin ATM (BTM) is a self-service kiosk that allows you to buy or sell 20+ cryptocurrencies, including Bitcoin, for cash.
+BitcoinVN Bitcoin ATM (BTM) is a self-service kiosk that allows you to buy or sell Bitcoin for cash.

 ![](/images/BTMwithTrang.jpg)